maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

 ## Hierarchical RL
 ### [Strategic Attentive Writer for Learning Macro-Actions](https://arxiv.org/pdf/1606.04695.pdf) (STRAW)
-- This architecture is called STRategic Attentive Writer (STRAW) and is used to learn macro-actions (aka action sequences)
+- This architecture is called STRategic Attentive Writer (STRAW) and is used to learn macro-actions (i.e. action sequences)
 - Macro-actions are helpful because they can help with exploration and learning by finding more complex behavior patterns by chaining primitive actions in a meaningful way